fengyuanyang/katacoda-scenarios/docker/docker-basic-commands/step5.md

-We have accessed to our nginx app, time to delete it
+We have accessed our nginx app successfully, time to delete it
 ### docker rm
-execute *docker rm*
+Remove one or more containers

 |Name          | shorthand |Description                          |
 |--------------|-----------|-------------------------------------|
 |--force       | -f        |Force the removal of a running container (uses SIGKILL)|

-Since our container is still running, we need to stop it before deleting it
+Since our container is still running, we need to stop it before removing it

 First, stop container
 `docker stop nginx`{{execute}}